Poulnabrone Dolmen, The Burren, Co Clare

 • The stone skeleton – Walk around the three standing portal stones and the massive capstone to appreciate the engineering feat of moving stones that weigh up to 1.5 tonnes.

-• Interpretive signage – A site warden is usually on hand to explain the archaeological significance and answer questions about the human remains and artefacts.
+• Interpretive signage & site warden – A warden is usually on hand to explain the archaeological significance and answer questions about the human remains and artefacts.

-• Photography – The stark karst landscape provides dramatic backdrops, especially when the low‑angle light of sunrise or sunset highlights the capstone’s western slope.
+• Photography – The stark karst landscape provides dramatic backdrops, especially at sunrise or sunset when the low‑angle light highlights the western‑facing capstone.

 Practical Information